webhelyhu/assessment/js-users/README.md

 # Notes

-I am a bit sad that the designer disappeared.
+I am quite sad that the designer disappeared.
 I am not a designer, I was thinking about something awesome...
 Well, I only had this pumpkin thing...

 ## Server side